What is a Part 36 Offer?

 Yes.
-Making a second Part 36 Offer will not withdraw the first Part 36 Offer.
-You should seek legal advice on the consequences of making a second Part 36 Offer.
+Making a second Part 36 Offer will not withdraw the first one.
+You should seek legal advice on the consequences of making a second Offer.

 How do I accept a Part 36 Offer?

-If a Part 36 Offer is accepted, the Defendant will have 14 days to pay the agreed financial sum to the Claimant.
+If a Part 36 Offer is accepted, the Defendant has 14 days to pay the agreed financial sum to the Claimant.

 You will need to inform the Court that a Part 36 Offer has been accepted.
 You will then try to agree the amount of costs that the Defendant will pay the Claimant.
-If you cannot agree the amount of costs to be paid, you are able to apply to the Court for an assessment of the Claimant’s costs.
+If you cannot agree the amount of costs to be paid, you can apply to the Court for an assessment of the Claimant’s costs.

 What are the costs consequences of failing to beat a Part 36 Offer?